Back

 • Making a video chat app usually costs from $85,000 to $95,000.

-Every business starts with research, so let’s take a look at the market and get a good understanding of what’s happening in the field.
+Every business starts with research.
+So before you create a video chat app, it’s important to analyze the market.
+Let’s take a look at the statistics and get a good understanding of what’s happening in the field.

 Demand